-NRHA will continue conversion to project-based vouchers through the Section 18 disposition process to facilitate significant renovation utilizing Low Income Housing Tax Credits for its Robert Partrea Midrise and Sykes Midrise.
+NRHA will continue conversion to project-based voucher through the Rental Assistance Demonstration(RAD)/Section 18 disposition process to facilitate significant renovation utilizing Low Income Housing Tax Credits for Robert Partrea, Sykes, Hunter Square and Bobbitt Midrises.
 Such a conversion will provide stronger rental revenues for converted projects that will support immediate significant renovation and modernization of the existing housing units and will also support current and long-term operational needs.
 Residents will continue to pay 30% of their adjusted family income towards rent and will maintain the same basic rights they hold in the public housing program.

-NRHA's PY 2023 Draft Annual Plan for Fiscal Year 2024 also includes information regarding 1) guiding principles; 2) RAD/Conversion of Public Housing; 3) property demolition and disposition activity 4) proposed changes to the Admission and Continued Occupancy Policy for the Low-Income Public Housing (LIPH) program; 5) proposed changes to the Administrative Plan for Housing Choice Voucher (HCV) Program and the Project-Based Voucher (PBV) Program; 6) Flat Rent Schedule; 7) action plan for the Capital Fund Program; and 8) Section 3 Plan.
+NRHA's PY 2025 Annual Plan for Fiscal Year 2026 also includes information regarding 1) guiding principles; 2) RAD/Conversion of Public Housing; 3) property demolition and disposition activity 4) proposed changes to the Admission and Continued Occupancy Policy for the Low-Income Public Housing (LIPH) program; 5) proposed changes to the Administrative Plan for Housing Choice Voucher (HCV) Program and the Project-Based Voucher (PBV) Program; 6) Flat Rent Schedule; 7) action plan for the Capital Fund Program; and 8) Section 3 Plan.